NGC 7315

 NGC 7315 is a lenticular galaxy in the constellation of Pegasus.
 It was discovered on 11 September 1872 by Édouard Stephan.
 It was described as "very faint, extremely small, round, brighter middle" by John Louis Emil Dreyer, the compiler of the New General Catalogue.

-SN 2007B, a type Ia supernova, was discovered in NGC 7315 in January 2007.
+One supernova has been observed in NGC 7315: SN 2007B (type Ia, mag.
+16.7) was discovered on 5 January 2007 by Kōichi Itagaki.